JulianYip5823/FYP/README.md

 ## Project Overview
 - **Objective**: To develop a predictive framework that integrates textual sentiment scores with structured flight data to accurately forecast passenger satisfaction and identify critical service failure points.
-- **Problem Statement**: Traditional sentiment analysis often fails to comprehend modern human language nuances, including mixed emotions and sarcasm, leading to a gap between numerical ratings and actual customer sentiment.
+- **Problem Statement**: Traditional sentiment analysis often fails to comprehend modern human language, including mixed emotions and sarcasm, leading to a gap between numerical ratings and actual customer sentiment.
-- **Key Contribution**: Implementation of an Explainable AI (XAI) dashboard that visualizes specific word contributions to each prediction, bridging the transparency gap in "black-box" models.
+- **Key Contributions**: Implementation of an Explainable AI (XAI) dashboard that visualizes specific word contributions to each prediction, bridging the transparency gap in "black-box" models.

 ## Tech Stack
 - **Language**: Python 3.11.3